Hyundai Motorsport customer results round-up bulletin | June 2019

 TCR Europe podium delight in Germany and Belgium races

 i30 N TCR customers took a starring role at Round 2 of TCR Europe at the Hockenheimring (May 24-26).
-Target Competition driver Josh Files took pole position and then put in a perfect race to start the weekend – leading from lights to flag to take victory, and setting fastest lap.
+Target Competition driver Josh Files took pole position and then put in a perfect race to start the weekend – leading from lights to flag taking the victory, and setting fastest lap.
 He was chased home by M1RA Motorsport Luca Engstler to secure a fine Hyundai 1-2.
-In Race 2 Jessica Bäckman, another supported by the Junior Driver initiative, scored her maiden podium in the series, becoming the first female driver to do so in the championship.
-She finished third, with brother Andreas, Engstler and Files also scoring points for top ten finishes.
+In Race 2 Jessica Bäckman, another driver supported by the Junior Driver initiative, scored her maiden podium in the series, becoming the first female driver to do so in the championship.
+She finished third, with brother Andreas, Engstler, and Files also scoring points for top ten finishes.

 i30 N TCR makes successful TCR Scandinavia debut